Varna, Bulgaria: Economy

 Economically, Varna is among the best-performing and fastest-growing Bulgarian cities.
 In 2016 the unemployment rate is 3.5% and the average salary is nearly 900lv (450€) per month.

 The economy is service-based, with 61% of net revenue generated in trade and tourism, 16% in manufacturing, 14% in transportation and communications, and 6% in construction.
 Financial services, particularly banking, insurance, investment management, and real-estate finance are booming.
-As of December 2008, the fallout of the global financial crisis has not yet been hard.
-The city is the easternmost destination of Pan-European transport corridor 8 and is connected to corridors 7 and 9 via Rousse.
+The city is the easternmost destination of Pan-European corridors 8 and is connected to corridors 7 and 9 via Rousse.
 Major industries traditionally include transportation (Navibulgar, Port of Varna, Varna Airport), distribution (Logistics Park Varna), shipbuilding (see also Oceanic-Creations), ship repair, and other marine industries.

+The largest port in Bulgaria is the Port of Varna through which over 7m tonnes of freight moves annually.

 In June 2007, Eni and Gazprom disclosed the South Stream project whereby a 900 km offshore natural gas pipeline from Russia's Dzhubga with annual capacity of 63 e9m was planned to come ashore at Varna, possibly near the Galata offshore gas field, en route to Italy and Austria.
-Nevertheless, the project was stopped due to the EU-Russia conflict.
+Nevertheless, the project was stopped due to the EU–Russia conflict.

 With the nearby towns of Beloslav and Devnya, Varna forms the Varna-Devnya Industrial Complex, home to some of the largest chemical, thermal power, and manufacturing facilities in Bulgaria, including Varna Thermal Power Plant and Sodi Devnya, the two largest cash privatisation deals in the country's recent history.
 There are also notable facilities for radio navigation devices, household appliances, security systems, textiles, apparel, food and beverages, printing, and other industries.
 Some manufacturing veterans are giving way to post-industrial developments: an ECE shopping mall is taking the place of the former VAMO diesel engine works and the Varna Brewery is being replaced by a convention centre.